InternLM/agentlego/agentlego/tools/image_editing/README.md

 ## Default Tool Meta

 - **name**: Replace Object In Image
-- **description**: This is a useful tool to replace the certain objects in the image.
-There are two texts, the first one is the object you want to replace, the second one is the object you want to replace with.
+- **description**: This tool can replace the specified object in the input image with another object, like replacing a cat in an image with a dog.
+You need to input the image to edit, the object name to be replaced, and the object to replace with.
 - **inputs**: image, text, text
 - **outputs**: image